‘Very disturbing’: What to know about the potentially deadly fungus spreading in the US

 While the fungus usually isn’t a significant threat to healthy people, the CDC said, Candida auris outbreaks are a big threat in health care settings, where the fungus can enter patients’ bloodstreams and cause severe, deadly infections.

-“It can make people very sick when it invades through the skin into the bloodstream,” said Barron.
+“It can make people very sick when it invades through the skin into the bloodstream,” Barron said.

-“It can cause damage in the different organs, it can cause stroke, it can cause eye problems, it can cause blindness,” said Hirsch.
+“It can cause damage in the different organs, it can cause stroke, it can cause eye problems, it can cause blindness,” Hirsch said.

 Sick people, those staying in the hospital long-term, and patients with invasive medical devices (like catheters or breathing tubes) are most vulnerable.

-As with preventing many illnesses, hand washing is also a helpful prevention tool here.
+As with preventing many illnesses, hand washing is also a helpful prevention tool.

 Common symptoms of a Candida auris overlap with symptoms of other infections, including fever and chills.
 A lab test is the only way to determine if someone has been infected by the fungus.